2011–12 NFL playoffs: NFC: New York Giants 24, Atlanta Falcons 2

-AFC: Denver Broncos 29, Pittsburgh Steelers 23 (OT)
+AFC: Denver Broncos 29, Pittsburgh Steelers 23 ()

 This game was the first one ever played under the league's new overtime rules, in which winning would be more difficult for the team that won the coin toss because the game would not end on an opening field goal.
 It did not matter, as it took Denver just one play to win with Tim Tebow's 80-yard touchdown pass to Demaryius Thomas.

 Pittsburgh scored on their opening drive, with Ben Roethlisberger's 33-yard completion to tight end Heath Miller setting up a 45-yard field goal by Shaun Suisham.
 Later in the quarter, Steelers running back Isaac Redman rushed five times for 33 yards on a 47-yard drive that ended with Suisham's 38-yard field goal, increasing the score to 6–0.

 But Denver, which gained just eight yards in the first quarter, suddenly exploded with offensive production in the second.
 On their first drive of the quarter, Tebow completed a 51-yard strike to Thomas.
 Then he followed it up with a 30-yard touchdown pass to Eddie Royal.
 Following a Pittsburgh punt, Tebow's 58-yard completion to Thomas set up his own touchdown on an 8-yard run, giving the Broncos a 14–6 lead.
 An interception by Quinton Carter quickly led to a 20-yard field goal from Matt Prater, and before the end of the half, Prater added one more, the second set up by Tebow's 41-yard completion to tight end Daniel Fells.
 With time running out in the quarter, Roethlisberger completed a 25-yard pass to Antonio Brown and an 18-yarder to Emmanuel Sanders on a drive that advanced to the Broncos 32-yard line.
 But on third down, a fumbled snap resulted in a 23-yard loss, pushing the team out of field goal range.

 Pittsburgh regrouped in the second half.
 After its defense forced a punt, Roethlisberger completed an 18-yard pass to Sanders and Redman broke off a 32-yard run on the way to a 1-yard touchdown run by receiver Mike Wallace on an end-around play, cutting the score to 20–13.
 Denver struck back with their third field goal from Prater, aided by a 32-yard pass interference penalty on Ike Taylor, but Pittsburgh responded with their own field goal-drive, featuring a 28-yard run by Redman, making it a one-score game at 23–16.